Simulating Online Social Media Conversations on Controversial Topics Using AI Agents Calibrated on Real-World Data: Discussion and Conclusion

 \section{Discussion and Conclusion}

 LLMs have emerged as a promising tool for simulating agents in virtual environments.
-The main goal of this work was to analyze the behavior of LLM-based agents in the context of online social media platforms.
+The main goal of this work was to provide an exploratory analysis of the behavior of LLM-based agents in the context of online social media platforms.
 To this end, we extended the \textit{Y} simulator by integrating mechanisms for opinion evolution and introducing a realistic user initialization procedure grounded in empirical data from the 2022 Italian political context.
 This framework enabled us to systematically test how different generative models, network initialization strategies, and recommender systems affect the fidelity of the simulations when compared with real-world observations.

 To explore the behavior of simulated agents from multiple perspectives, we conducted analyses at three levels: interaction patterns, opinion dynamics, and the toxicity of generated content.
 Overall, our findings indicate that LLMs represent a promising approach for simulating user behavior online.
 Agents successfully interacted, formed connections, and produced content with varying levels of toxicity, though their communication style was systematically biased toward neutrality.